 Self-assessments and the overview allow the coach to assess how and when to challenge, give advice (or not) and what kinds of questions to ask, etc.

-Feedback from external sources can be gathered either from reports like 360'ies or from interviewing managers, peers, colleagues, and others.
+Feedback from external sources can be gathered either from reports like 360´ies or from interviewing managers, peers, colleagues, and others.
 This offers a broader picture of the strengths, weaknesses, challenges, opportunities, and the here-and-now situations of the client.
 What are others saying?
 What do they think the person should change and develop?
 Gathering other opinions helps to give the client a direct avenue to success within their companies, as well as better self-awareness.

 The assessments will give the coach and client a clear “starting point” of the journey.
 What are the challenges and ambitions?
 What is the here-and-now situation?
 What strengths can we build on?
 What weaknesses need to be overcome?
 What needs to be changed?
 How can the client achieve their ultimate goals?

-5. The Process of Coaching
+5. The Coaching Journey Unfolds

 Throughout the coaching journey, gaps between the starting point and the client’s goals and dreams are assessed, worked on, and narrowed.

 A LOT of questions are asked.
-Some advice will be given, when appropriate, but be aware, that coaching is coaching - not consulting or mentoring.
-The difference between these interventions/methodologies is further explored in the article "What is professional business coaching?".
+Some advice will be given, when appropriate, but be aware that coaching is coaching - not consulting or mentoring.
+The difference between these interventions/methodologies is further explored in the article “What is professional business coaching?”.

 Through the coaching, the employee will get help and is encouraged to bring their strengths into play.
 They are asked to reflect deeper on subjects that are challenging, and to imagine “the next new”.